Are socially-aware trajectory prediction models really socially-aware?: Experiments

 We first provide the quantitative results of applying S-ATTack to the baselines in~\Cref{tab:all_methods}.
 The results indicate a substantial increase in the collision rate (at least $3$ times) across all baselines by adding perturbations with P-avg smaller than $0.11$~m.
 This questions the social behavior of the models in terms of collision avoidance.

-\Cref{fig:all_methods} visualizes the performance of the three baselines S-LSTM, S-Att, and D-Pool under our attack with the same input.
-We can observe that almost all models counteract to avoid collisions.
-While these attempts show that there exists some understanding of the collision avoidance behavior in the prediction models, they are not enough for avoiding a collision.
+\Cref{fig:all_methods} visualizes the performance of the baselines S-LSTM, S-Att, D-Pool, S-GAN and S-STGCNN under our attack with the same input.
+Note that all the baselines are trained on the first group of datasets in \ref{sec:dataset}.
+S-LSTM does not change its predictions after adding perturbations but S-Att and D-Pool counteract to avoid collisions.
+This shows that there exists some collision avoidance behavior understanding in some prediction models, but they are not enough for avoiding a collision.
+We show more successful cases and also some failure cases in the supplementary material.

 As D-pool performs better than others in terms of collision avoidance before attack, in the rest of the paper, we conduct our main experiments on it.